• plumbing heating and air alliance member

 With this in mind, you should customize your mailers and marketing materials for the location you are covering.

-Examples of direct mail include postcards, letters, and brochures, each of which vary in expense.
+Examples of direct mail include postcards, letters, and brochures, each of which varies in expense.

 To maximize your broader marketing campaign, include QR codes on your mailers so users can quickly access your website through their mobile devices.